GoogleCloudPlatform/community/tutorials/private-forseti-with-scc-integration/index.md

 - Access to the  **Security** page in the [Google Admin console](https://admin.google.com).
 - Access to the [Google Cloud Platform (GCP) Console](https://console.cloud.google.com).
 - Rights to modify IAM permissions at the Organization level.
 - A project where you will deploy Forseti.
-In this guide, we'll use the project name `forseti`.
+In this tutorial, we use the project name `forseti`.
 - Editor or owner permissions for the `forseti` project.

 Software that you need: